andreaferretti/paths-js-react-demo/README.md

 Running
 -------

-The application uses NPM to manage the dependencies.
+The application uses [Create React App](https://github.com/facebookincubator/create-react-app).
 To run it, first install the dependencies with

     npm install

 Then a running server can start with

     npm start

-Otherwise a self-contained distribution can be obtained with

-    npm run build

 Status
 ------